Receive My Cash Offer

-Determining Price To Sell Your House in Philadelphia
+Determining What Price To Sell Your House in Philadelphia For

 Now that you have a better idea of your timeline, it is time to decide how much money you want to sell for and how much you want to put in your pocket.
 Of course, we all want to sell our property for one million dollars, or more!
 Now you may be thinking can I sell for my dream price and sell my house fast at the same time?
 Perhaps!
 You can sell anything at any price as long as you have a buyer who will meet you at that price.
 However, it may take longer to find a buyer if your price is higher than the market value of the property.
 Anyway, since the median home value for Philadelphia real estate is near $190,000, hitting the $1 Million mark may be tough.
 Before getting too deep into the numbers, let’s first figure out what costs you need to cover when selling a house or piece of land.

 Can I Sell My House in Philadelphia with Liens?

-Homes are commonly sold with at least one type of lien on it at the time of closing.
+Homes are commonly sold with at least one type of lien attached to them at the time of closing.
 Mortgages are typically the biggest lien that homeowners have on their property.
 If the neighborhood that your property is located in has appreciated since the time that you initially bought it and took out your mortgage on it, there’s a very good chance that you can sell your property for a higher amount than the current amount that you owe on the said mortgage.
 A common and effective way that homeowners upsize to their next property is by purchasing a home in an appreciating neighborhood while paying down the mortgage each month, and after the home has appreciated 20 – 30%, they sell that for a higher amount than what they purchased the home for and buy a larger home.
 Find out how much money is left on the mortgage before determining the amount that you’d like to sell your house for.
 You will want to be above that if possible.